EsauRoiDesBarbus/EclipseCPPBackEnd/README.md

 This is used to range all possible results of dice, using `ClockOrganizer`.
 The difficulty here is that the number of possible results varies in Eclipse: shield discrepancies within a player fleet leads to "partial hits", that is, hits that can be dealt to some ships but not the others, and there may be between 0 and 3 types of partial hits as a fleet contains up to 4 ships that may or may not have different shield values.

-## Python Module
+## C++ and Python interface.
-This calculator is meant to be used from Python rather than C++.
+This calculator is meant to be used from Python or C++.

+### main
+Main is by default a collection of test cases.
+Users may edit this file with battle info and and use `make exe`

+### eclipseCpp python module

+The release `eclipseCpp.so` exports the project as a C function `solveEclipseBattle`
+**Input:** an integer array of size 116:
+-  0:15  attacker INT stats,
+- 16:31  attacker CRU stats,
+- 32:47  attacker DRE stats,
+- 48 is the attacker npc?
+49 does the attacker have antimmater splitter?
+- 50:65  defender INT stats,
+- 66:81  defender CRU stats,
+- 82:97  defender DRE statst,
+- 98:113 defender SBA stats,
+- 114 is the defender npc?
+115 does the defender have antimmater splitter?
+Ships stats are entered as follows
+- 0 Number of ships of that type,
+- 1 Initiative,
+- 2 hull,
+- 3 computer,
+- 4 shield,
+- 5 regen,
+- 6:10 canons (number of yellow dice, orange, blue, red, pink),
+- 11:15 missiles (same as above).

+**Output:** a float array of size 33
+- 0    attacker win chance,
+-  1: 8 attacker INT survival chance,
+-  9:12 attacker CRU survival chance,
+- 13:14 attacker DRE survival chance,
+- 15:22 defender INT survival chance,
+- 23:26 defender CRU survival chance,
+- 27:28 defender DRE survival chance,
+- 29:32 defender SBA survival chance.

+That function may be used through the python helper functions in `eclipseCpp_interface.py`, or any language that can call C functions.

-### expose_to_python
+### boost_module
 Exposes C++ code to Python using the BOOST library.
+This is isn't used currently as it was too hard to make BOOST work on the webseite server.
+It might be reimplemented in a near future.

-For now it only provides a `BattleBuilder` class, that, when instanced, allows a python user to enter ships, one at a time, as well as battle modifiers, and can then compute the battle result using the above C++ algorithm.
+The file provides a `BattleBuilder` class, that, when instanced, allows a python user to enter ships, one at a time, as well as battle modifiers, and can then compute the battle result using the above C++ algorithm.

 Call `BattleBuilder.help()` for details.